digitalmediabremen/fungi_soundscape/README.md

 # Perceiving_Fungi / Unfolding_Mushrooms

+## Audiovisual performance

 * The general idea is to create an algorithm that receives recent mushroom observations and turns it into music by analyzing mushroom patterns using simple computer vision.

 * Try to derive an algoritmin from the mushroom shape or growth pattern.
 Image to sound

+### Details
+* developed using openframeworks and the amazing ofxPDSP addon
+* final version is app named 'new_test'

 ### TODO
 * pull images from mushroom database - ok